rickysychan/TinyApp/README.md

-# Tweeter Project
+# TinyApp Project

-TinyApp is a full stack web application built with node and express that allows the user to make simple tweets which is stored in a MongoDB.
+TynyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (a la bit. ly).

 ## Final product